corda/corda-docs/content/en/docs/corda-enterprise/4.5/tools-config-obfuscator.md

 The configuration directives described below can be placed arbitrarily within 'string' properties in the target configuration file, with a maximum of one per line.

 {{< note >}}
-Obfuscated passwords are unique to the field they came from.
-You cannot use the same obfuscation of a password for multiple, even if they use the same password.
+Obfuscated passwords are unique to the configuration field they came from.
+You cannot use the same obfuscation of a password for multiple fields, even if they use the same password.
 In other words, once a password has been obfuscated, you cannot copy and paste the obfuscated version into different fields - the password will not be accepted.
 {{< /note >}}

 For example: